-Authors should include the following statements (if applicable) when submitting a paper.
-Any manuscript submitted without the relevant statement(s) will be returned to the authors and will not be considered further until an explicit statement is included.
+Our editorial team checks all ethical statements are appropriate for the study being reported.
+Any manuscript submitted without a suitable ethical statement will be returned to the authors and will not be considered further until an appropriate and explicit statement is included.

 Authors should include the following points in the ethical statement (if applicable) when submitting a paper:

 - The institutional or national research ethics committee /review board that approved the research must be named.
 Include the approval number/ID if one was given.
 If the research received a waiver of approval from the ethics committee/review board or did not require approval for some other reason please state this and explain why.

 - For investigations involving animal experimentation you should state which institutional and/or national animal care and use guidelines were followed.

 - For investigations involving human participants:

 - You should state that the research was conducted in accordance with the principles embodied in the Declaration of Helsinki and in accordance with local statutory requirements.

 - You should state that all participants (or their parent or legal guardian in the case of children under 16) gave written informed consent to participate in the study